faithy80/fsd-project/README.md

 Before switching to production, I was using the whitenoise application to host static files for my project.
 After the Heroku deployment and turning off the debug mode, the website stopped working and gave an internal server error (500) message.
 After a couple of hours of research, it turned out that the whitenoise app interferes with Heroku in production.
 To fix this problem, I had to move the static file hosting to Google Cloud Storage too.
 I had to change the application that handled the communication between the GCS API and Django from django-googledrive-storage to django-storages.

 The change generated another problem.
 If a file with an existing name on the server in the same directory was uploaded, the existing file was overwritten rather than uploaded with an alternative filename.
 The problem remained hidden until I deleted a product that used the same file.
 A file not found error (404) came up when I tried to remove another product with the missing image.
 To solve this problem, I used UUID similar to creating the order number to generate a unique filename for each file before the upload.
-This solution guarantees that each content or product image will have a unique name.

-Sending emails was handled by the Django SMTP handler using a Gmail account at the beginning.
+Sending emails was handled by the Django SMTP handler using a Gmail account.
 I had to change it.
-The email sending service did not work at all.
+The email sending service did not work properly.
 The real solution was to switch to an API.
 After a long time and a lot of email service providers, I found the django-anymail application and [Sendinblue](https://www.sendinblue.com/).
 Sendinblue is also a free tier API but it is fast enough, reliable, and easy to configure.

 The manual tests were successful.
 Every page is rendered.
 The registration, the login, the password changing, and the password recovery processes also work fine.
 The content can be uploaded.
 All the sent messages and uploaded content appear in the dashboard for both the student and the teacher.
 The admin can add, view, edit, or remove products and has a convenient view to check the orders and the ordered items.
 The Stripe payment system was also tested by the provided test card numbers.
 The website sends automated confirmation and password recovery emails.